 Options for starter:

-- Vegetable starter culture can be used: 1/2 package dissolved into 1/4 cup plus two tablespoons warm water.
+- Vegetable starter culture can be used: 1/2 package dissolved into 1/4 cup water plus two tablespoons warm water.

 - Fresh whey can be used as a starter for this recipe.
 Use 1/4 cup plus two tablespoons.